FormidableLabs/formidable-react-component-boilerplate/README.md

-The generator replaces `formidable-react-component-boilerplate` and `FormidableReactComponentBoilerplate` across this repo with names specific to your new project. `src/components/formidable-react-component-boilerplate.jsx` and `test/client/spec/components/formidable-react-component- boilerplate.spec.jsx` are also renamed, and a fresh `README.md` is created.
+The generator replaces `formidable-react-component-boilerplate` and `FormidableReactComponentBoilerplate` across this repo with names specific to your new project. `src/components/formidable-react-component-boilerplate.jsx` and `test/client/spec/components/formidable-react-component-boilerplate.spec.jsx` are also renamed, and a fresh `README.md` is created.

 ## Development